-The Petoskey area is, and has been for generations, renowned as a destination for resorters and tourists alike.
+The year-round residents of Petoskey have shared their community for generations with seasonal residents and tourists wishing to experience our high-quality of life.
 There are many areas in which the community excels, as witnessed by numerous accolades, rankings, and certifications.
 Residents are fiercely proud and protective of all of our riches, and show this through investment and participation in the many philanthropic organizations, service clubs and local government to make this a livable community.
 It is therefore easy to simply do what we have always done well, expecting similar results.
 But it is the premise of this master plan that we can, and must, continually improve and strive to say ahead of the curve.